bluekitchen/btstack/port/zephyr/README.md

 ## Build Environment

 BTstack's Zephyr port can be built either with plain upstream Zephyr or with Nordic's nRF Connect SDK (NCS).
-The provided environment scripts support both setups.
+Use NCS for Nordic boards.
+Use upstream Zephyr main for the IF310 DK.

 ### 1. Build Environment Preconditions